California King vs King (Mattress Size Differences)

 Do California-king sheets fit king size bed?

-Unfortunately, the sheets from a California King do not fit on a King sized mattress and its sheets do not fit on the California-King sized bed.
-The shapes of each mattress prohibit the fitted sheets in particular from fitting correctly, and the other sheets and comforters will look odd and fall off some edges and be too short on others.
+Unfortunately, the sheets from a California King do not fit on a King-sized mattress or on a California King-sized bed.
+The shapes of each mattress prohibit the fitted sheets, in particular, from fitting correctly, and the other sheets and comforters will look odd, fall off some edges, and be too short on others.

 Occasionally, buying stretchy or oversized bedding could fit one or both of these mattresses, but that is taking a risk.
 The shape of the mattresses is just too different.